No Civil Service test score is required in order to be considered for this vacancy.

 Any college hours or degree must be from a school accredited by one of the following regional accrediting bodies: the Middle States Commission on Higher Education; the New England Association of Schools and Colleges; the Higher Learning Commission; the Northwest Commission on Colleges and Universities; the Southern Association of Colleges and Schools; and the Western Association of Schools and Colleges.

+Generally from a higher-level fiscal or administrative position.
 See allocation criteria memo.

 Examples of Work